codope/hudiinaction/chapter04/README.md

 ### 4. Run the Tutorial

-Execute each write operation from hudi_ingestion_tutorial interactively by inspecting the output after each operation.
+Execute each read capability from hudi_querying_tutorial interactively by inspecting the output after each operation.

-## 🔧 Key Configuration

-The tutorial demonstrates these essential Hudi configurations:

-- **Record Key**: `trip_id` (unique identifier for each record)
-- **Partition Field**: `vendor_id` (distributes data across partitions)
-- **Table Type**: Copy-on-Write (CoW) for optimal read performance
-- **Hive Style Partitioning**: Enabled for compatibility

 ## 📝 Tutorial Steps

 ### Section 1: Data Loading with bulk_insert
-- Load NYC taxi data from CSV
+- Load store_sales dataset from input_data
 - Bulk import entire data into Hudi table
-- Configure essential Hudi options

-### Section 2: Data Loading with bulk_insert with repartitioning strategy.
+### Section 2: Querying tables via spark datasource
-- Employing sort modes with bulk insert operation.
+- Query the hudi table using spark datasource.

-### Section 3: Ingesting Immutable data via Insert operation
+### Section 3: Querying hudi table via Spark SQL
-- Ingest immutable data via insert operation to auto manage small files
+- Create external table from spark SQL
+- Query the hudi table from spark SQL

-### Section 4: Upsert Operations
+### Section 4: Querying hudi table via Spark Structured Streaming
-- Execute upsert operation with Hudi to ingest both inserts and updates.

-### Section 5: Delete Operation
-- Execute delete operation with Hudi to delete some data.

-### Section 6: Insert_Overwrite_Table Operations
-- Execute insert_overwrite_table operation with Hudi to overwrite entire table with new data.

-### Section 7: Insert_Overwrite Operations
-- Execute insert_overwrite operation with Hudi to overwrite matching partitions.

-### Section 8: Delete_Partition Operations
-- Execute delete_partition operation with Hudi to delete entire partitions.
+- Read the hudi table using dstream and process each micro batches to print some stats.

 ## 🎯 Expected Outcomes

 After completing this chapter, you'll have:

-- A functioning Hudi table with ~1M records
+- A functioning Hudi table with store_sales dataset.
-- Experience how to ingest immutable data into Hudi
+- Experience how to query the table via spark datasource.
-- Experience how to ingest both inserts and updates in the same batch
+- Experience how to querying an external table via spark SQL.
 - Explore how to delete data with Hudi
-- Learn how to perform insert_overwrite operations with Hudi
-- Learn how to delete entire partitions with Hudi
+- Learn how to do a streaming read of a given hudi table in micro batches.

 ## 📁 Files in This Chapter

-- `hudi_write_operation_tutorial.scala` - Complete tutorial script with detailed comments
+- `hudi_querying_tutorial.scala` - Complete tutorial script with detailed comments
-- `trips_0.gz` - NYC Taxi dataset sample (compressed)
+- `input_data` - data directory containing input data to play with.
 - `README.md` - This chapter guide

-## 💡 Tips for Success

-1. **Memory Settings**: Ensure Spark has at least 4GB RAM allocated
-2. **Path Configuration**: Use absolute paths to avoid confusion
-3. **Package Versions**: Match Hudi bundle version with your Spark version
-4. **Data Location**: Extract the dataset before running the tutorial
-5. **Iterative Learning**: Run sections incrementally to understand each concept

 ## 📚 Further Reading